leanderhendrikx/weedless/README.md

 # Weedless

-A function hooking tool for the Mach-O format based on dylib redirection.
+A function hooking tool for the Mach-O format based on dylib redirection (for educational use only).

 ## How does it work?
 Weedless parses and modifies the dynamic linker info stored inside a Mach-O.